Holographic DC SQUID in the presence of dark matter

-We have assumed that the presence in the junction of the dark matter particle can be described by the Gaussian type of dependence of the coupling $\alpha$ on the $\xi$ coordinate.
-It turns out that the increase of the Gaussian packet decay length $\lambda$ has an effect on the current-phase relation of one of the SQUID's Josephson junctions.
+We have assumed that the presence in the junction of the {\it dark matter} sector field can be described by the Gaussian type of dependence of the coupling $\zeta$ on the $\xi$ coordinate.
+It turns out that the increase of the Gaussian packet decay length $\lambda$ has an effect on the current-phase relation of one of the holographic SQUID's Josephson junctions.
 Moreover, the critical Josephson current is a function of the decay length $\la$.
-This fact supplies us the tool for changing the sensitivity of the SQUID in the dependence on the expected properties {\it dark matter} sector particles.
-It is a very interesting result from the experimental point of view, because by adjusting the size of the Josephson junctions one can tune up the system to react at the desired mass (wavelength) of the investigated {\it hidden sector} particle.
+This fact supplies us the tool for changing the sensitivity of the holographic SQUID in the dependence on the expected properties {\it dark matter} sector.
+Interestingly the simplest possible assumption that due to the kinetic mixing between the fields the {\it dark particle} traversing the condensed matter SQUID increases the effective magnetic field leads to the results similar to those obtained by means of holographic analogy.

-To conclude, we remark that the presented results have been obtained for the s-wave Josephson junction and SQUID composed of such junctions.
-They envisage some features which can be utilized in future experiments aimed at detecting {\it dark matter} sector particles.
+To conclude, we remark that the presented results have been obtained for the holographic s-wave Josephson junction and SQUID composed of such junctions.
+They envisage some features which can be utilised in future experiments aimed at detecting {\it dark matter} sector particles.
 Of course, we are aware that examination of more complicated models like p-wave or $p_x+ip_y$ might lead to even better detection methods.
 We shall investigate these problems elsewhere. \acknowledgments We thank J.E.
-Santos, R. Moderski for valuable comments concerning the numerical methods.
-This work has been partially supported by the M. Curie-Sklodowska University and National Science Center grant DEC-2017/27/B/ST3/01911 (Poland).
+Santos and R. Moderski for valuable comments concerning the numerical methods.
+This work has been partially supported by the M. Curie-Sklodowska University and the National Science Center grant DEC-2017/27/B/ST3/01911 (Poland).